jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today Tasks
-- Task: Archer LOS should be visible over obstacles
 - Task: Chain range should be shown in dry run
 - Task: Time sesitive pickups
     - Content: Time crystal releases something when it breaks